microsoft/pxt/docs/translate/markdown.md

 ### Code block highlights

-Code highlights help to ephasize text that represents a block in the editor Toolbox.
+Code highlights help to emphasize text that represents a block in the editor Toolbox.
 They will highlight the text with a color background that matches the block's Toolbox category.
 In Crowdin, it might look like this:

 ```
 <0>||basic:show number||</0>